PBirungi/gee_danube_flood_detection/README.md

 # gee_danube_flood_detection
-Multi-sensor flood mapping using Sentinel-1 SAR and Sentinel-2 optical data for the June 2024 floods in Bavaria, Germany.
+Multi-sensor flood mapping for the June 2024 floods along the Danube River in Bavaria, Germany.

 Flood Analysis along the Danube River and its tributaries in Bavaria, Germany